 - Select the same encapsulation that you selected when creating the ExpressRoute Direct.

-- Select Port Category
+- Port Category

 - This indicates whether you intend to use this port from the primary or secondary connection in your ExpressRoute Direct circuit.

-- Provide a meaningful name for the connection.
+- Enter a name for the connection.